 - Association for Educational Communications and Technology (AECT) Instructional Design Standards for Distance Learning

 - JMU Libraries Online and Blended Learning Institute

-- Based on the framework of Quality Matters Rubric and Online Learning Consortium Quality Scorecards, this institute offers a curriculum to understand the principles of instructional design, to acquire or renew pedagogy that can lead to interactivity and presence in online learning environments, to develop skillsets of using technologies, and to co-develop practical teaching methods based on focused one-on-one analysis of instructional content, learning activities, and assessment of each course.
+- Based on the framework of Quality Matters Rubric, Online Learning Consortium Quality Scorecards, AECT Instructional Design Standards for Distance Learning, and updated literature of online and blended learning, this institute offers a curriculum to understand the principles of instructional design, to acquire or renew pedagogy that can lead to interactivity and presence in online learning environments, to develop skillsets of using technologies, and to co-develop practical teaching methods based on focused one-on-one analysis of instructional content, learning activities, and assessment of each course.

 - Sandbox of Engaged Learning with Video Analysis and Feedback

 - Beyond the Discussion Board